cloudfoundry/cloud_controller_ng/docs/v3/README.md

 - Every object description should have examples
 - Every request should have a "Permitted Roles"
   - Use "All Roles" to define any set of permissions that do not apply to org/space managers, developers, etc.
+- Optional params should be omitted from request examples.